melihtanriyakul/frame-player-react/README.md

 # frame-player-react

 This is a react component that plays frames inside given images within a 'canvas'.
 You can give image urls, their widths and height, number of frames per row and column and canvas' width and height as props to the component.
+You can stop and continue by clicking on the canvas.

 ## Example GIF